albill/albill.github.com/resources/koans/blue-cliff-record.markdown

    all the people in the land were to go after him, he would not return."

-[1]: Emperor Bu reigned over the land of Ryo between 502-509
+<sup>1</sup> Emperor Bu reigned over the land of Ryo between 502-509

-<strong>Hekiganroku - Case 2: Joshu's "Supreme Way"</strong>
+### Hekiganroku - Case 2: Joshu's "Supreme Way"

 Joshu, instructing the assembly, said,

-  "The supreme Way is not difficult; it simply dislikes choosing [1].
+  "The supreme Way is not difficult; it simply dislikes choosing <sup>1</sup>.
 But even

    if a word is uttered, it is already an action of 'choosing' or of adhering

    to 'clarity'.
-This old monk [2] doesn't dwell in clarity.
+This old monk <sup>2</sup> doesn't dwell in clarity.
 Do you monks want

    to keep a firm hold on 'clarity' or not?"